thangdv509/thangdv509/README.md

 ## ABOUT ME
 - 🇻🇳 You can call me **Notta**.
+- Currently, I am working as an AI Engineer at Secomus vietthang.doan@secomus.com
 - 💞 Passionate about research in the areas of Fintech, AI, Machine Learning, and Blockchain.
 - 1️⃣ I have a Bachelor's degree in *Computer Science* from **Hanoi University of Science and Technology, Vietnam**.
 - 2️⃣ I have a Bachelor's degree in *Finance* from **Banking Academy of Vietnam, Vietnam**.
 - 3️⃣ I used to be a *Research Assistant* at **Florida International University, USA**.
 - ✈️ 🇻🇳, 🇺🇸, and more.
 - 🔥 Interested in traveling, cooking, and exploring new things.
+- Always open to PhD oppoturnity

 ## SKILLS